 Grievances are normally to be resolved in informal discussion between the immediate parties to a dispute.
-If this discussion fails to produce a satisfactory resolution, an aggrieved student might seek the advice and assistance of his or her advisor, another member of the faculty, the Program Director, the Dean of Students, the Dean of Graduate Studies, or finally, the President.
+If this discussion fails to produce a satisfactory resolution, an aggrieved student might seek the advice and assistance of his or her advisor, another member of the faculty, the Program Director, the Director of Advisement (MA level), Director of the Therapy Center (Psya.D. level), the Dean of Graduate Studies, or finally, the President.
 At NYGSP, students may seek the assistance of the Administrative Director as well.
 At NYGSP the Program Director assumes the responsibilities outlined for the Dean in the following procedures.